 - IFTTT - This automated program provides several IF commands, so if a command is triggered, THEN it will do something.
 For example, if a student is attending a football game, they can automatically request to receive weather updates via email.
 Another great example is that it can automatically turn your Google Calendar into a list of events.

 Don’t wait!
-Start getting your kids ready for school now and make sure they have the latest apps to make their time in class even better this upcoming year.
+Start getting your kids ready for school now and make sure they have the latest apps for homework to make their time in class even better this upcoming year.